 Do I think that amazing customer support can be provided through email?
 Yes, I do.

 Do I believe there are better alternatives to email available for providing better, yet efficient customer support?
 Yes – to some extent.
+There are also some security considerations regarding your domain to always keep in mind.

 The basics 🙂